yleprince/yleprince.github.io/resources/tutorials/tensorflow-gpu/index.md

 * This tutorial has been made from __markjay4k__'s one for Ubuntu 17.10: [markjay4k tutorial](https://github.com/markjay4k/Install-Tensorflow-on-Ubuntu-17.10-/blob/master/Tensorflow%20Install%20instructions.ipynb)

 * The following commands work for my GTX 1080 GPU on a Desktop 18.04 version of Ubuntu.
-I install it for python3.
+I install it for python3. ʕ•ᴥ•ʔ

 ## 1. Update GPU driver with `nvidia-390`